Algorithms for Fairness in Sequential Decision Making: Experiments

-We ran Algorithm~\ref{alg:modelfree} to learn fair policies for both the demographic parity and equal opportunity constraints, using fairness threshold $\epsilon=0.1$ (i.e., policy classes $\Pi_{\text{DP},\epsilon}$ and $\Pi_{\text{EO},\epsilon}$).
-For each constraint, we also use the optimistic and conservative algorithms described in Section~\ref{sec:ignore}.
-Note that the conservative algorithms we described do not apply since our state space is infinite.
-However, since our agent rewards are state-independent, the conservative assumption is in fact equivalent to optimizing over state-independent policies---i.e., those of the form $\pi_{s,a}=\tilde{\pi}_a$, where $\tilde{\pi}\in\mathbb{R}^{|A|}$.
+The difficulty with (\ref{eqn:conservativeassump}) is the universal quantification over $D'\in\Delta^{|S|}$.
+For state-independent individual rewards, the conservative assumption is in fact equivalent to optimizing over state-independent policies---i.e., those of the form $\pi_{s,a}=\tilde{\pi}_a$, where $\tilde{\pi}\in\mathbb{R}^{|A|}$.
 Thus, we can apply a modified version of Algorithm~\ref{alg:modelfree} where we only learn state-independent policies.

-We also run a race-blind algorithm, which is unconstrained but where $\pi$ ignores the sensitive attribute $z\in Z$.
-Note that the optimal policy is race-blind, since the portion $\alpha,\beta$ of the state is a sufficient statistic, so it captures all information needed to determine whether to offer a loan.
+\textbf{Results for Algorithm~\ref{alg:modelfree}.} We ran Algorithm~\ref{alg:modelfree} to learn fair policies for both the demographic parity and equal opportunity constraints, using $\epsilon=0.1$.
+For each constraint, we also use our optimistic and conservative baselines.
+We also consider a race-blind algorithm that is unconstrained but where $\pi$ ignores the sensitive attribute $z\in Z$.
+The optimal policy is race-blind---the state is a sufficient statistic, so it captures all information needed to determine whether to offer a loan.